Demo mode

 The central idea behind a demo mode is in-store advertising, preview or premiere of the product.

 Usage

 The mode itself is often present in the consumer electronics's system as a mode or a hidden file.
 It is not always present, but when it is, it is used in the floor models.
 The demo mode can be disabled ("unlocked") or enabled.
 The demo mode is present in phones, microwaves, TVs and other consumer electronics.
 The demo mode may also be available as a video or mode (like on the Sony Ericsson W610i), which can also be used as a placeholder when there's no SIM card installed.
-Or the demo mode may not be installed at all in the product as a floor model exclusive.
+The demo mode may not be installed at all in the actual product, only as a floor model exclusive.

 Appearance

 The demo mode itself may be a small video showing the features of the phone or a special version of the operating system (like on the PlayStation 3).
 The demo mode may also be unlocked or removed from the system by the user if that is allowed by the system without any intervention (like Android rooting or iOS jailbreaking).
 The demo mode may also be a core of the system, where removing it may break the system, in which case it should be "unlocked."